Please call 800-633-7377 for a personal consultation between 8:30 a.m. and 5 p.m. Monday through Friday.

 A. Publications and Disclosures

-(Taken from: Core Standards for Accredited and Approved Programs, published by the National Accrediting Agency for Clinical Laboratory Sciences, copyright 2012, page 6.)
+(Taken from: NAACLS Standards for Accredited and Approved Programs, published by the National Accrediting Agency for Clinical Laboratory Sciences, Adopted 2012, Revised 2015, page 6)

-More specifically, the competencies will consist of 30-50 questions from each of the following laboratory disciplines - Blood Bank, Chemistry, Hematology and Microbiology.
+More specifically, the competencies will consist of 30 - 50 questions from the following laboratory disciplines - Blood Bank, Chemistry, Hematology and Microbiology.
 Each student is required to write, type or draw the answers for all the provided questions.
 The assignment will be due to the program director the first day of program orientation.
 The clinical faculty will review them for completeness.
-Students will be expected to review and understand this information at the beginning of each laboratory course in the clinical program.
+Students will be expected to review and understand this information.
+They will be given a graded pre-test on the first day in these respective laboratory courses.